bigpipe/routable/docs/README.md

       if (typeof (uri) !== 'string') throw new TypeError('url must be a String');

       //
-      // When we've received a string that starts with a `/^ .. /flgs`, assume that we've
+      // When we've received a string that starts with a `/^ .. /flags`, assume
-      // been given a valid xregexp string.
+      // that we've been given a valid xRegExp string.
       //
       if (re = xregexpre.exec(uri)) {
         this._url = uri;